swannodette/swannodette.github.com/_posts/2013-06-10-porting-notchs-minecraft-demo-to-clojurescript.md

 This seems like powerful voodoo!
 It really isn't, Google Closure dead code elimination is just really, really good and I've only employed the ClojureScript operations that map directly to fast JavaScript constructs.
-There's no persistent data structure or seq operation in sight and the advanced compiled source reflects that.
+No persistent data structure or cool seq operation in sight and the advanced compiled source reflects that.

-So how I am able to achieve this kind of performance from a language that is so much higher level than JavaScript?

-So isn't this cheating?
-To a functional purist maybe, but then they're probably OK with abysmal framerates.
-The big takeaway here is that *local mutation is ok*.
-Clojure supports this whopping great idea in the notion of transients.
-We often want to construct some value as quickly as possible - if it doesn't escape does it matter? *No*.

 Notch's original code has quite a bit of global mutation, as it turns out it all of it unnecessary.
 For example the procedural texture and